// Blog

 Once you have the education, processes, and structures in place to support internal collaboration, your teams will be much better equipped to use all available resources to grow their accounts.

-9. They have leadership support for account management
+9. Gain leadership support for account management

-As with many corporate initiatives—and business in general—it frequently isn’t competition, market factors, or some other external factor preventing growth.
+As with many corporate initiatives and business in general, it frequently isn’t competition, market factors, or some other external factor preventing growth.
 We’re often our own greatest obstacle.

-Top-performing organizations report fewer challenges when it comes to gaining leadership support and getting the budget and resources needed to maximize account growth.
+Top-Performing Sales Organizations report fewer challenges when it comes to gaining leadership support and getting the budget and resources needed to maximize account growth.

 Organizations with the best account management have leadership teams willing to make account management a priority and who are willing to ask and answer these questions: